-9.3.1 Some assumptions
+8 9.3.1 Some assumptions

-Before we begin, we will make a few simplifying assumptions on the function $\ell(w)$.
-These are quite typical in optimization and ensure that we are not dealing with pathological functions that make minimizing them arbitrarily hard.
+Before we begin, we will make a few simplifying assumptions on the function $\ell(w)$ .
+These are quite typical in optimization and ensure that we are not dealing with functions that are arbitrarily difficult to optimize.

-Lipschitz continuity/bounded gradients We will assume that l is Lipschitz continuous for some B > 0.
-You might also see this condition written as
+Lipschitz continuity/bounded gradients We will assume that l is uniformly Lipschitz continuous over the entire domain, i.e., for some B > 0.
+You might also see this condition written as for differentiable functions; show that the second one is an implica-tion of the first.